jundalisay/superb/content/en/research/mohammad/quran/sura-004f.md

 Allah is in no need, Praiseworthy.

 152. As for those who believe in Allah and His messengers, and make no distinction be- tween any of them—He will give them their rewards.
 Allah is Forgiver and Merciful.
 153. The People of the Scripture challenge you to bring down to them a book from the sky.
 They had asked Moses for something even greater.
 They said, “Show us Allah plainly.”
-The thunderbolt struck them for their wick- edness.
+The thunderbolt struck them for their wickedness.
 Then they took the calf for worship, even after the clear proofs had come to them.

 Yet We pardoned that, and We gave Moses a clear authority.

 154. We raised the Mount above them in accordance with their covenant.